mayankpal99/myRepository/README.md

 If you'd like to contribute to this project, you can fork the repository, make your changes, and submit a pull request.
 Your contributions are welcome, whether they involve adding new features, improving the design, or fixing bugs.

-## License

-This project is licensed under the MIT License.
-You can find the full license details in the [LICENSE](LICENSE) file.

-We hope this Food/Restaurant Website repository helps you create a fantastic online presence for your restaurant or food-related business.
-Enjoy exploring and customizing it for your needs!
-If you have any questions or need assistance, please don't hesitate to reach out.